NPAD-UFRN/ScalaBee/README.md

 # ScalaBee
-A simple automated scalability test environment designed for your computer or cluster Edit
+A simple automated scalability test environment designed for your computer or cluster